-Park Hopper tickets are a popular upgrade to the base tickets you can purchase for Walt Disney World but are they always necessary?
+Disney Park Hopper tickets are a popular upgrade to base tickets at Walt Disney World.

 How Park Hopper tickets work